JThanat/student-management-system/README.md

 ```
 If everything works, you should see the following:

-For futher useful instruction, you can check it out from [React Redux Starter Kit](https://github.com/davezuko/react-redux-starter-kit)
+For further useful instruction, you can check it out from [React Redux Starter Kit](https://github.com/davezuko/react-redux-starter-kit)

 ## Application Structure
 We follow the application structure provided by [React Redux Starter Kit](https://github.com/davezuko/react-redux-starter-kit).
-We use the aplicatioon Structure suggested in
+We use the application Structure suggested in
 [awesome writeup](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure) by [Justin Greenberg](https://github.com/justingreenberg).

 ## Development

-#### Developer Tools
+### Developer Tools

 **We recommend using the [Redux DevTools Chrome Extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd).**
 Using the chrome extension allows your monitors to run on a separate thread and affords better performance and functionality.
 It comes with several of the most popular monitors, is easy to configure, filters actions, and doesn’t require installing any packages.

 However, adding the DevTools components to your project is simple.
-First, grab the packages from npm:
+First, grab the packages from `npm`:

 ```bash
 npm i --save-dev redux-devtools redux-devtools-log-monitor redux-devtools-dock-monitor